Sanders' Knoxville Raid: Raid

 Sanders' raiders crossed the Holston River and attacked the Confederate bridge guard at Strawberry Plains, which numbered 400 men.
 Sanders sent Moore and the 44th Ohio to make a dismounted attack, while other troops under Byrd and Dow attempted to cut off the bridge guard's retreat.
 After one hour, most of the Confederates fled aboard a locomotive and train, while 2 officers and 137 men surrendered.
 Sanders' men wrecked 5 cannons, 70 tents, a large quantity of salt and food, and other supplies.
 The Union cavalrymen spent the night destroying the bridge, which was supported by 11 piers.
 Starting at dawn on June 21, the raiders moved east to Mossy Creek near Jefferson City.
 After capturing its 120-man bridge guard, Sanders' men destroyed the Mossy Creek bridge and ruined more supplies, including 200 barrels of sugar.
 They also wrecked nearby saltpeter and gun factories.
 Aware that his column was the target of Confederate forces, Sanders left the railroad and made a dash for Rogers' Gap in Cumberland Mountain.

 Sanders' column forded the Holston River at Hayworth's Bend and headed for Powder Springs Gap in Clinch Mountain.
 The Union raiders soon found a Confederate force in front with a second pursuing force coming up behind.
 The column used country roads to evade the force in front and passed through the gap without resistance.
 When approaching Rogers' Gap (near Speedwell), the Union column discovered the road obstructed with felled trees and defended by infantry and artillery.
 Unable to use the road, Sanders destroyed his two artillery pieces plus three captured guns, ammunition, artillery wagons, and harness.
 Blocked by Confederate pursuers in front and rear, Sanders' men moved 3 mi west and crossed Cumberland Mountain by Smith's Gap, as reported by Sanders, or by Childer's Gap, according to Hess.
 Sanders' escape was facilitated by some East Tennessee soldiers in his command who knew all the byways.
 The skirmishes in the area occurred on June 22.
 Sanders described Smith's Gap as a mere bridal path and noted that part of his force became separated near there.
 Dow and the missing 170 men eventually escaped and rejoined the column in Kentucky.
-Sanders' main column arrived at Boston, Kentucky, on June 24.
+Sanders' main column arrived at Boston, (present-day Lot, Kentucky), on June 24.